chrisgrounds/refinement-types/README.md

 # Rust Refinement

+This repo contains examples of refinement types.

 ## Usage

-Use `cargo build` and `cargo run` to build and see the failing output.
+### Without refinement types

+To see the failing output (i.e. stack overflow), use `cargo build` and `cargo run`.

+### With refinement types

+To see the compliation errors due to the refinement types, use `cargo flux`.

 Use `cargo flux` to see the compliation errors due to the refinement types.